Monic17/movies/README.md

 * add more endpoints using the data from the existing external services
 * add more tests
 * change the response data to have more context
+* add the rest of the stage environments
+* add codepipiline